tarikguney/jira-slack-bot/README.md

 - slack_sdk
 - Jira SDK

+## Project Structure

+- `app.py`: This is the main entry point of the application.
+It initializes the Flask application and starts the server.

+- `slack_message_handler.py`: This file contains the logic for handling incoming Slack messages and responding to them.
+It includes functions for each command that the bot supports (!bug, !story, !task, !epic, !priority, !inprogress, !time, !help).

+- `jira_helper.py`: This file contains helper functions for interacting with the Jira API.
+It includes functions for creating tickets, getting the elapsed time for each state transition of a ticket, and getting the story size and priority of a ticket.

+- `requirements.txt`: This file lists the Python dependencies that need to be installed for the project to run.

 ## Contributing

 Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.